Cardio-AI/mfvi-dip-mia/README.md

 # Posterior temperature optimized Bayesian models for inverse problems in medical imaging

-Max-Heinrich Lavesa*, Malte Tölleb*, Alexander Schlaefera, Sandy Engelhardt
+Max-Heinrich Laves*, Malte Tölle*, Alexander Schlaefer, Sandy Engelhardt
 (* contributed equally)

 Code for our MIDL 2021 Special Issue in MedIA journal submission on optimizing the temperature of Bayesian posteriors for inverse tasks in medical imaging.